Why Conventional EMC Testing is Insufficient for Functional Safety

 Table 1: (E/E/PE) electrical / electronic / programmable electronic

-Reliability requirements are found in two key standards, ISO 13849 and IEC 61508.
-These two standards overlap to some degree, and do not define reliability categories in the same way, which frequently leads to confusion.
-In addition there is a Machinery Sector Specific standard based on IEC 61508, called IEC 62061, Safety of machinery – Functional safety of safety-related electrical, electronic and programmable electronic control systems.
-These three standards make reference to EM effects on systems but do not provide guidance on how to assess these phenomena.
-This is where IEC TS 61000−1−2 comes into play.
+Reliability requirements are found in two key standards, ISO 13849 [4], [5], and IEC 61508 [6].
+These two standards overlap to some degree and do not define reliability categories in the same way, which frequently leads to confusion.
+IEC 62061, Safety of machinery ?
+Functional safety of safety-related electrical, electronic and programmable electronic control systems [7] is the machinery sector-specific standard based on IEC 61508.
+These three standards refer to EM effects on systems but do not guide the reader on how best to assess these phenomena’ effects on their own designs.
+This is where IEC/TS 61000-1-2 [9] comes into play.

-In the workshop, the presenters discussed a typical product life cycle, then went on to explore the typical environments that a product may be exposed to, including the EM and physical environments.
-They went on to discuss the need for an EMC-related Risk Assessment and then finished up by looking at Electromagnetic Safety Planning.
+In the workshop, the presenters discussed a typical product life cycle and then explored the typical environments that a product may be exposed to, including the EM and physical environments.
+They discussed the need for an EMC-related Risk Assessment and then finished up by looking at Electromagnetic Safety Planning.
 The whole workshop took the entire second day of the Symposium.

 A key point in the workshop is that conventional EMC testing cannot practically prove that systems are safe.
-This is due to the structure of the EMC tests that are normally undertaken, including the use of fixed modulation frequencies during immunity testing, failure to assess intermodulation effects and many other issues.
-In addition, EMC testing does not and cannot test for aging effects on performance, wear & tear and other use-related conditions.
-The presenters discussed a number of ways that these problems could be addressed and ways that testing could be extended in selective ways to attack predicted vulnerabilities.
-EMC testing does not consider the reliability requirements of the tested product (i.e. IEC 61508–1 SIL-3 or SIL-4).
+This is due to the structure of the EMC tests typically undertaken, including fixed modulation frequencies during immunity testing, failure to assess intermodulation effects and many other issues.
+EMC testing does not test for ageing effects on performance, wear & tear and other use-related conditions.
+The presenters discussed several ways that these problems could be addressed and how testing could be extended in particular ways to attack predicted vulnerabilities.
+Conventional EMC testing does not consider the tested product’s reliability requirements (i.e. IEC 61508-1 SIL-3 or SIL-4).

 On the following morning, Keith Armstrong presented his paper.
-In this paper, Mr. Armstrong went into considerable detail on the shortcomings of conventional EMC testing when it comes to Functional Safety.
-He suggested some approaches that could be used by manufacturers to address these issues in safety critical applications.
+In this paper, Mr. Armstrong went into considerable detail on the shortcomings of conventional EMC testing regarding functional safety.
+He suggested some approaches that manufacturers could use to address these issues in safety-critical applications.

 The workshop presentations and Mr. Armstong’s paper can be purchased through IEEE Xplore for those that did not attend the Symposium.